Snapchat/KeyDB-docs/docs/persistence.md

 when you restart the server the configuration changes will be lost and the server will start again with the old configuration.

-**KeyDB 2.0**

-* Make a backup of your latest dump.rdb file.
-* Transfer this backup into a safe place.
-* Stop all the writes against the database!
-* Issue a keydb-cli bgrewriteaof.
-This will create the append only file.
-* Stop the server when KeyDB finished generating the AOF dump.
-* Edit KeyDB.conf end enable append only file persistence.
-* Restart the server.
-* Make sure that your database contains the same number of keys it contained.
-* Make sure that writes are appended to the append only file correctly.

 Interactions between AOF and RDB persistence
 ---

-KeyDB >= 2.4 makes sure to avoid triggering an AOF rewrite when an RDB snapshotting operation is already in progress, or allowing a BGSAVE while the AOF rewrite is in progress.
+KeyDB makes sure to avoid triggering an AOF rewrite when an RDB snapshotting operation is already in progress, or allowing a BGSAVE while the AOF rewrite is in progress.
 This prevents two KeyDB background processes from doing heavy disk I/O at the same time.